ethereum/ethereum-org-website/src/content/contributing/testing/index.md

 ### User experience

 One of our goals is to add more interactive elements to ethereum.org to supplement and improve content and learning for our users.
 With added interactivity comes a more complex codebase and increased chances for regressions in our user experience.
 One way to get involved for test release candidates is to test out these new pieces of functionality being added and provide any feedback on them and any issues or regressions found while testing them out.

----

-If you would like to get involved in testing release candidates, please say hi in the `👾 ｜ website-code` channel of the Discord.
-We also host bi-weekly community testing events held in Discord and [gather.town](https://www.gather.town/) where we all hop on together to test the release candidate.
-Come join and say hi!